How does e-filing work?

 - Your W-2(s) and 1099(s).

-- Oregon Form EF.
+- Oregon Form OR-EF.
 This form is used if you didn't sign your returns with a federal PIN.

 Copies of the e-file verification notices you received from the IRS and Oregon.